 Whilst I would wish to welcome everyone whenever I could, some people are advised to avoid face-to-face sessions at the moment.
 Details are as follows:

-- If you are categorised as “vulnerable” or “clinically vulnerable” to Covid-19 please avoid face-to-face sessions and do online sessions instead.
+- If you are categorised as “clinically extremely vulnerable” or “clinically vulnerable” to Covid-19 please avoid face-to-face sessions and do online sessions instead.

 You are being advised please to avoid doing in person sessions (and do online sessions wherever possible) and to avoid in person sessions if you fall within a risk group.
 Please do online sessions instead.

 If you are in any doubt whatsoever as to whether you are in an at risk group, please talk to a medical professional (e.g. your GP) for advice.

 For the latest information on people who are in a risk group for Covid-19 purposes, please also see: People at higher risk to Coronavirus on the NHS website

 How in person sessions will take place

 If you do face-to-face sessions, please understand that the set-up will be different from what it would be in normal circumstances.
 Details are below.